valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 * **Abstract _refreshDocument$**

   Moved *_refreshDocument$* from DossierDetailComponent to DossierService and added its corresponding methods for correct behaviour.
-An implementation could use the refresh method to get the *_refreshDocument$* variable and be able to refresh the document information.
+An implementation can now use the refresh method on DossierService to refresh the document on the case detail page from implementation code.

 ## Bugfixes

 No bugfixes.